 A professional technician is essential for quality services that protect natural lashes.

-Quality products, proper aftercare & maintenance are important to minimize the risk of lash damage caused by extensions.
+Quality products, proper aftercare and maintenance are important to minimize the risk of lash damage caused by extensions.

 Do Eyelash Extensions Damage Your Natural Lashes?